 The recipe cost breakdowns are a big part of Budget Bytes.
 And while you’re not likely to have the exact same food costs as me (prices vary quite a bit from location to location, day to day, and even store to store), I think it’s helpful to see how each ingredient can impact the overall cost of a recipe.
 So now I’d like to dive a little deeper to show you how I make these calculations, and teach you how to calculate recipe costs yourself.
 Because even if you do it once, I promise you’ll learn a lot!

 My big “Ah-ha!” moment came when I calculated the cost of my first few recipes.
-I was always very mindful of how much I spent per week at the grocery store, but it was seeing the breakdown of each ingredient cost and how they related to the total volume of food that truly revolutionized my way of cooking.
+I was always very mindful of the total amount I spent at the grocery store every week, but seeing the breakdown of each ingredient and the total recipe cost that truly revolutionized my way of cooking.

-Step 1: Write down your ingredients and their quantities.
+Step 1: Write down the recipe ingredients and quantities

 Step 2: Fill in prices for ingredients that were used “whole”.

 Gather your receipts and record the prices for any ingredient that you used in the “whole” form.
 This could be ingredients like a can of tomatoes, a cucumber, maybe a jar of pasta sauce, a single bell pepper, etc. In this Creamy Tomato and Spinach Pasta there was only one ingredient that I used in the full volume purchased—diced tomatoes.
 You can see this item listed as “kro tomatoes $0.59” on the Kroger receipt.
 Record the price next to this item on your recipe ingredient list.

 Note: If you don’t have your receipts, check your grocery store’s website.
 Some larger stores, like Kroger, allow you to look up items online and the price will be displayed.